Tipping the Fear of the Unknown

 As we drove along, we indulged in polite meaningless conversation, the type we make with strangers to while away the time––we talked about the weather, about the beauty of nature, about global warming, about congestion on the roads… The lady, who was a bit reserved in the beginning, started participating actively.

-I was busy making calculations as I drove; I wanted to be in time for the golf tournament after dropping the couple at the airport.
+I was buIMG_3770sy making calculations as I drove; I wanted to be in time for the golf tournament after dropping the couple at the airport.
 With the mind racing ahead of the car and trying to reach the golf course, I was participating passively in the discussion.
 But then, the lady said something, which drew all my attention.
 After thanking me for the lift she said, “I never expected this to happen in India.”

 I turned my head for the first time, smiled at her and said: Young lady, it happens only in India.”
 There was silence.